hotpacket/portuguese-bank/README.md

 # Portuguese Bank

 We created a model to predict the success of a Portuguese bank's marketing campaign.
 The goal of the campaign is to convince customers to purchase bank deposit subsriptions.
-The model will attempt to identify customers with a greater likelihood of purchasing subscriptions.
+The model attempted to identify customers with a greater likelihood of purchasing subscriptions.

 To this end, we tried several classification models, namely K-Nearest Neighbors, Logistic Regression, Decision Trees, and Support Vector Machines.